manishbajpai/kludge/readme.txt

+* Since TD Ameritrade brokerage in US has been sold to Schwab, this code is only of historical interest, and is archived *

 Checkout the wiki for some screenshots: https://github.com/manishbajpai/kludge/wiki

 This project allows you to download your account records from TD Ameritrade and visualize them locally.
 You need to know two things in order to use this project: